MichelleVic/RepoTarea/README.md

 9. How do I authenticate against the git server?

-In this case, as an example, a file was uploaded to the repository.
+In this case, as an example, a file was uploaded to the repository: https://github.com/MichelleVic/RepoTarea/blob/master/Copyleft.docx